Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Methods

 where $\widetilde{\mA} = \mA - (\widehat{\mH}_{\mA})^{-1}\nabla_{\mA}\mathcal{L}, \: \widetilde{\mB} = \mB - \nabla_{\mB}\mathcal{L}\:(\widehat{\mH}_{\mB})^{-1}$.
 After selecting the pruning indices, we update $\mA$ and $\mB$ as (\ref{obj_update_AB}) to minimize the perturbation error in the loss.

-\textbf{Complexity.} For \textit{PrunedLoRA}, the pruning procedure begins with an initial rank smaller than $\min\{m,n\}$ and progressively reduces the rank until reaching the target level.
+\textbf{Complexity.} For \textit{PrunedLoRA}, the pruning procedure begins with an initial rank much smaller than $\min\{m,n\}$ and progressively reduces the rank until reaching the target level.
 Since pruning is performed only for a limited number of steps, the additional cost introduced by the pruning operations remains moderate.
-In particular, once the rank has been reduced to a value significantly smaller than $\min\{m,n\}$, the computational overhead of matrix inversion $\mathcal{O}(r^3)$ becomes lower than that of matrix multiplication, i.e., $\mathcal{O}(\max\{m^2r, n^2r\})$.
+Moreover, even for the initialization of LoRA with high rank, the computational complexity of pruning is $\mathcal{O}(r^3)$ and much smaller than that of matrix multiplication, i.e., $\mathcal{O}(\max\{m^2r, n^2r\})$.
+The computational time of pruning is mild.
+For instance, we isolate and measure the wall-clock time required solely for the pruning procedure with initial rank $r = 512$ on the GSM8K datasets using the pretrained Llama-3-8B base model.
+The time consumed by pruning is 13 min (6.40$\%$ of the overall training time), demonstrating that the additional cost introduced by our second-order pruning strategy is modest in practice.
 Consequently, our method maintains a computational cost comparable to that of existing low-rank adaptation approaches \citep{yen2024lora,yu2025altlora}.